Sarasota Film Festival dates announced

-SARASOTA – Held virtually in 2020, The Sarasota Film Festival announced Thursday its intended dates for its 2021 event.
+SARASOTA – After hosting a virtual event this year, the Sarasota Film Festival announced its intended dates for its 2021 event.

-Each year, it screens more than 200 films along with other events, it said.
-Films include documentaries, shorts and "kid-friendly" picks, it said.
+Each year, it shows more than 200 films and hosts other events.
+Films include documentaries, shorts and “kid-friendly” picks.

-It is a part of a nonprofit that also "offers a year-round educational program, which reaches thousands of local students through classic film showcases, film contests, summer camps and instructional workshops," it said in the news release.
+It is a part of a nonprofit that offers a year-round educational program, which reaches thousands of local students through classic film showcases, film contests, summer camps and instructional workshops.

 Post a comment as